 After arriving late on an evening in Riga, we hopped through a few bars after checking into the hotel in Old Town.
 Delisnacks was one of the few places around that was open and thankfully a vegan burger was on the menu!
 It was affordable and just what we needed then.
 The burger was basic, with a potato fritter patty.
 We had them again on another day.

 Walk to Wok was another place we tried and it was a bad experience.
 So it’s a noodle and wok place where you can pick and choose your ingredients and sauces.
 They do have many veg, mushroom, and nuts as topping.
-Before going, I read in reviews that they put egg by default in all their noodles so while ordering we asked for the noodles with no egg but guess what, we found bits of egg in ours.
-They should really ask before freely adding egg, not everyone wants to eat chicken periods.. gross.
-I lost my appetite and didn’t bother asking for another plate.
-Sadly had to waste some food after trying to separate out the egg.
+Before going, I read in reviews that they put egg by default in all their noodles so while ordering we asked for the noodles with no egg but guess what, I found bits of egg in mine.. didn’t bother asking for another plate, trying to separate stuff out.
+Sadly had to waste some food.
 Moreover, the whole place smelt like fried eggs so we left asap.
-It’s cheap but we wouldn’t recommend this place.
+It’s cheap but we don’t recommend this place.

-Places we couldn’t make it to this time: Green Pumpkin, Terapija, Kozy Eats etc. were among the best rated veg restaurants in Riga but we’ll leave that for the next time!
+Places we couldn’t make it to this time: Terapija, Green Pumpkin, Nirvana, Kozy Eats etc. were among the best rated veg restaurants in Riga but we’ll leave that for the next time!

-I will also review the each dish from Riga on Abillion.
+I will also review each dish from Riga on Abillion.
 If you haven’t heard of it yet – it’s a free worldwide vegan food and product review app.
-By writing reviews we also raise money for donation to animal sanctuaries.
-Download – with our referral (VEGANHAVEN) – start reviewing!
+By writing reviews we also raise money for donation to sanctuaries.